 Dr. Garden may be reached at 315.464.8451 or at email@example.com.

 Dr. Garden's current CV.

 These links will take you to sites outside of the SUNY Upstate website.
 To return to SUNY Upstate, you will need to use your back button.

 Garden R. Social Studies: The Humanities, Narrative, and the Social Context of the Patient-Professional Relationship.
-In Jones T, Wear D and Friedman L. The Health and Humanities Reader.
-New Brunswick: Rutgers University Press, 2014.
+In The Health and Humanities Reader.
+Ed.
+Jones T, Wear D and Friedman L. New Brunswick: Rutgers University Press, 2014.

 Garden R and Yoo Murphree, H. J. Class and Ethnicity in the Global Market for Organs: The Case of Korean Cinema.
-Journal for Medical Humanities.
+Journal of Medical Humanities.
 December 2007;28(4):213-29.